-Compensation for Negligence in Diagnosing Cauda Equina Syndrome
+Successful Cauda Equina Compensation Claim after Negligence in Diagnosing the Syndrome

 Our solicitor helped Laura claim cauda equina compensation after medical staff were negligently slow to diagnose her condition.
 Medical experts agreed that staff had missed a number of red flag symptoms linked to cauda equina syndrome.
-The result was that she suffered a permanent disability.
 We gathered medical evidence to support Laura’s claim and approached the Defendant Trust.
-We gained the cooperation of both parties and we agreed a settlement, without the need to issue court proceedings.
+Our cauda equina solicitors gained the cooperation of both parties and we agreed a settlement, without the need to issue court proceedings.
 Cauda equina occurs when the spinal canal narrows significantly and compresses the nerve roots below the level of the spinal cord.
 If a patient does not receive appropriate treatment the condition can result in permanent disability that impacts on the patient’s ability to work and manage daily life.
 This is why it is vital for solicitors to gather evidence of medical negligence to win cauda equina compensation payouts for clients like Laura.